 Another thing you might want to add to your packing supplies checklist is a budget.
 Deciding on how much you are willing to spend on packing supplies will impact your timetable as well.
 Some supplies you may have in your home, while others you might need to get.
-The decision then boils down to if you’re willing to pay for these or are you going to go hunting for them for free.
+The decision then boils down to if you’re willing to pay for these, or are you going to go hunting for them for free.
 For example, moving boxes.
-You might get these from your moving company or you might go out and find some for free.
+You might get these from your moving company, or you might go out and find some for free.
 Even if you know that some of your friends have leftover moving boxes that you can take, getting these will take up some of your time.

-The most common packing supplies
+The necessary packing supplies

 Scissors and box-cutters